LostArtefacts/TRX/docs/06-lua/2-reference/3-LARA.md

     end)
     ```

-- [lua]`trx.lara.skin`
+- [lua]`trx.lara.outfit`
+    Reads/writes Lara's outfit name string (for example [lua]`"tr2_diving_suit"`).
+    Outfit names are the keys defined in [md]`cfg/outfits.json5`.
+Outfits are
-    Reads/writes Lara's skin type.
-Skins are stored in saves, but writing this
-    value does not change the global config setting, so subsequent levels will
+    stored in saves, but writing this value does not change the global config
-    adhere to regular skin changes.
+    setting, so subsequent levels will adhere to regular outfit changes.

 - [lua]`trx.lara.set_extra_equipment(lara_mesh_id, extra_mesh_id)`
     Defines a specific extra mesh to be drawn at the same position as the given